-49km, picnic soon.
+‘Almost time for one of those famous Skedaddle picnics, I know it!
 What was the name of that village that we absolutely must stop at?
 Must keep looking around, did it begin with an A?
-SKEDADDLE VAN!
-Lunch!
+Ah, there it is – a SKEDADDLE VAN.
+That means lunch.
 What a morning!
-How good did that section feel?
-I’ll just have some salad, stay light for this afternoons climb, and may be some quiche.
+How great did that section feel?
+I’ll just have some salad, stay light for this afternoons climb, and maybe some quiche.
 That cheese looks good, I might just try the pate.
-Uh oh the guide is bringing out a cake, well it would be rude not to.
-I need my energy.
+Uh oh, the guide is bringing out a cake, well it would be rude not to.
+I need that energy!’

 Arrival at the hotel

 Feeling inspired?
-Join us on one of our guided cycling holidays in UK, Europe or further afield to experience it all first hand!
+Check out our guides’ 27 favourite days in the saddle for some ultimate travel inspiration!
+Or get in touch to join us on one of our guided cycling holidays in the UK, Europe or further afield to experience it all first hand.